DCC-EX/dcc-ex.github.io/docsrc/advanced-setup/wifi-config.rst

 Next you will see ``+CIFSR:APIP,"192.168.4.1"``, where your IP address is 192.168.4.1.

-AP IP here stands for "Access Point IP Address" You will notice that your home network may have a range of 192.168.1.1 to 192.168.1.255 or similar.
-You can see that the "4" in the AP address means it is on a different subnet.
+AP IP here stands for "Access Point IP Address".
+Your throttle is assigned an IP in the same IP range, typically 192.168.4.10 to 15.
+As in this case your AP is at the same time your DCC-EX CS, you connect your throttle to the AP IP.
 Remember to enter it correctly into your WiFi Throttle when you configure that later.

 Once you see an AP IP Address and see ```++ Wifi Setup OK ++`` at the bottom of the log (it may take a few seconds for the CS to complete the configuration), you can connect to it.
 See the next section.